ekoilkom/notebook_google_bangkit/README.md

 >Kaggle Dataset - Waste Classification data = https://www.kaggle.com/techsash/waste-classification-data

-After the download process, extract and place it in the same directory as the jupyter notebook directory
+After the download process, extract and place it in the same directory as the jupyter notebook directory.
+Make sure the path is used in jupyter notebook matches the intended dataset path.